-The Doctor of Philosophy in educational leadership is designed to prepare students to be scholars, professors and/or organizational leaders.
-Students enter the program with a master's in education, leadership, or a related ﬁeld.
+The Doctor of Philosophy in Educational Leadership at Saint Louis University's School of Education is designed to prepare students to be scholars, professors and/or organizational leaders.
+Students enter the program with a master's in education, leadership or a related ﬁeld.
 The curriculum is based on a selection of core courses in educational leadership and courses that complement students’ professional goals.

 The degree requires the completion of 30-36 credits of coursework, 12 credits of dissertation research, a comprehensive examination, an oral examination/proposal defense and a public defense of the dissertation.

 Fieldwork and Research Opportunities

 The program includes site-based activities aligned with coursework as well as the three-credit hour internship if superintendent certification is desired.